Analysis | Trump’s impeachment attorneys offer a laughable rationalization for his false fraud claims

 This assertion from Trump — a constant drumbeat offered from the hours after polls closed on Nov.
 3 until the morning of Jan.
 6 itself — was the primary trigger for the events of the day.
 Without Trump’s insistences that he’d won the election when he hadn’t, without his efforts to cast various others as obstacles to his serving a second term in office, there’s no rally at the White House that morning and no crowd of people milling around who would then overrun the Capitol.
 Had Trump simply accepted his loss and telegraphed it to his base, there would have been frustration and anger.
 But instead, he continually claimed that the election was being stolen, elevating a truly breathtaking litany of allegations, never stopping to assess their credibility but simply pushing them forward, one man tossing empty sandbags in front of the tsunami of reality.

-The article of impeachment passed by the House the week after the attempted insurrection at the Capitol leveraged his Jan.
+The article of impeachment passed by the House the week after the insurrection at the Capitol leveraged his Jan.
 6 speech as the moment of incitement.
-It also cited those months of falsehoods about the election, coupled with falsehoods about the ability of Congress or then-Vice President Pence to overturn his loss as additional factors.
+It also cited those months of falsehoods about the election, coupled with falsehoods about the ability of Congress or Vice President Mike Pence to overturn his loss as additional factors.

 The response from Trump’s (newly designated) legal team?
 A two-pronged attempt to minimize Trump’s obvious actions.